ShaneD20/Mu-Lang-Compiler/README.md

 ```
 ## Arithmetic and Concatenation
-For arithmetic operators Mu uses ('+', '-', '/', '*'), for concatenation '..' is used.
-Note concatenation works with strings and strings or numbers and numbers.
-And, if one of the operands for number concatenation is negative, the runtime errors.
+* For arithmetic operators Mu uses ('+', '-', '/', '*'), for concatenation '..' is used.
+* Note: concatenation works with strings and strings or numbers and numbers.
+* Lastly, if one of the operands for number concatenation is negative, the runtime errors.
 ```
 // addition
 let sum : 3 + 8;